SimpleValue/sv.system/README.md

 Which is the same syntax that is used for the `:start` section.
 This allows the stop function to use further elements from the system map to appropriately stop the component.

+As you already noticed, we have hard coded the options for httpkit (here ``{:port 8080}`), which is for sure not desirable.
+Like in the case of the system map we will also put the complete configuration into a single map.
+The component get this map to populate the component declaration with the configuration parameters.
+The configuration map for our example looks like this:

+       (def config
+         {:httpkit {:opts {:port 8080}}})

+We change the `httpkit-server` component like this:

+       (defn httpkit-server [config]
+         {:binds [:httpkit :server]
+          :start [start [:ring :handler] (-> config :httpkit :opts)] :stop stop})

+After also adding one argument to the `hello-handler` component:

+       (defn hello-handler [config]
+         {:binds [:ring :handler]
+          :start [hello-handler-fn]})

+We can use the `config-components` helper function to start the system:

+       (def system
+         (start-system
+           (config-components
+            config
+            [httpkit-server
+             hello-handler])))

+Stopping the system still looks the same:

+       (stop-system system)

 ## License